 Lumay Wang Murphy is an Investment Principal at ZX Ventures' Growth Equity Fund.
 As a corporate strategy expert, she has gained much experience in consumer product and retail industries through previous positions at Anheuser-Busch InBev and Monitor Deloitte.
 Lumay has served on the legislative staff of Senator John Kerry and Congressman Scott Peters.
 She received her MBA from the Kellogg School of Management at Northwestern University and graduated from Tufts University summa cum laude where she was awarded two department prizes for her art history thesis.
 Lumay also serves on Bozeman's Sustainability Citizen Advisory and The Ocean Foundation board.
 Her first paying job was an Art Educator Assistant at the National Gallery of Art where she supported children's programs.
 She lives in Bozeman with her husband and young son.

 The Emerson continues to be a large part of Mark’s family.
 His mother is an Emerson tenant, former board member, and long-time supporter.
-Now, Mark’s own children attend summer art camps.
-Mark grew up spending the school year in New York, and summers and vacations in the west.
-He earned a BA in economics from Pomona College in Los Angeles, CA. Mark has lived and worked in Seattle, San Francisco, and Napa Valley.
-When his father passed away in 2018, Mark joined his brother-in-law in taking up the reins of the family business, Quinn’s Hot Spring Resort in western Montana.
-He managed the resort remotely until his young family moved to Bozeman 2020.
+Now, his own children attend summer art camps.
+He grew up spending the school year in New York, and summers and vacations in the west.
+Mark earned a BA in economics from Pomona College in Los Angeles and has lived and worked in Seattle, San Francisco, and Napa Valley.
+When his father passed away in 2018, he joined his brother-in-law in taking the reins of the family business, Quinn’s Hot Spring Resort in western Montana.
+Mark and his young family moved to Bozeman 2020.
 Mark is passionate about the outdoors, energy technology, and the arts – especially performing arts.
 He is excited to bring his experience in marketing, program development and events, and financial management to the Emerson.

 Lucas Swart grew up in Bozeman before moving to Washington for college and to pursue a degree in Geology at Whitman College.
 After college, Lucas moved to Seattle where he worked for 10 years in geotechnical and environmental consulting.
 He moved back to Bozeman 4 years ago to lay fresh roots for his newly growing family.
 Lucas is a construction management professional and works in Big Sky.
 MT.
 His personal interests include photography, climbing, skiing, and mountain biking as well as other outdoor activities.